UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Will a smart thermostat save me money on a flat rate plan?

-Turning down the heat won’t immediately lower your current guaranteed bill, but it builds a highly efficient historical usage profile for your home over time.
-When it is time to renew your energy contract next year, that lowered usage data can help secure a lower quote for your next term.
+Turning down the heat will not immediately lower your current guaranteed bill, but it builds a highly efficient historical usage profile for your home over time.
+When it is time to renew your energy contract next year, that lowered usage data can help you secure a much cheaper quote for your next term.

 About the Author